-New (useful life 3 yrs. or more) . .
-150% Declining balance Used Straight-line
+Used (useful life 3 yrs. or more). . .
+150% Declining balance

 See "Other Consistent Methods" information in the previous column.

 The Class Life ADR System of depreciation may be used for designated classes of assets placed in service after 1970.

 The Guideline Class Life System of depreciation may be used for certain classes of assets placed in service before 1971.